svobik7/next-roots/README.md

 │   └── page.js
 └── ...
 ```

-Alternative approach can be to keep your routes inside app folder for leveraging RSCs.
-In that case your original routes can be placed in `app/_routes`.

 ### Configuring generator

 To tell NextRoots which locales we want to generate and where the roots files and app files can be found the `roots.config.js` file must be defined in project root.